Negro league baseball: Rube Foster

 As early as 1910, Foster started talking about reviving the concept of an all-black league.
 The one thing he was insistent upon was that black teams should be owned by black men.
 This put him in direct competition with Strong.
 After 1910, Foster renamed his team the Chicago American Giants to appeal to a larger fan base.
 During the same year, J. L. Wilkinson started the All Nations traveling team.
 The All Nations team would eventually become one of the best-known and popular teams of the Negro leagues, the Kansas City Monarchs.

 On April 6, 1917, the United States entered World War I. Manpower needed by the defense plants and industry accelerated the migration of blacks from the South to the North.
 This meant a larger and more affluent fan base with more money to spend.
 By the end of the war in 1919, Foster was again ready to start a Negro baseball league.

 On February 13 and 14, 1920, talks were held in Kansas City, Missouri, that established the Negro National League and its governing body the National Association of Colored Professional Base Ball Clubs.
-The league was initially composed of eight teams: Chicago American Giants, Chicago Giants, Cuban Stars, Dayton Marcos, Detroit Stars, Indianapolis ABC's, Kansas City Monarchs and St. Louis Giants.
+The league was initially composed of eight teams: Chicago American Giants, Chicago Giants, Cuban Stars, Dayton Marcos, Detroit Stars, Indianapolis ABCs, Kansas City Monarchs, and St. Louis Giants.
 Foster was named league president and controlled every aspect of the league, including which players played on which teams, when and where teams played, and what equipment was used (all of which had to be purchased from Foster).
 Foster, as booking agent of the league, took a five percent cut of all gate receipts.

+The success of the early Negro Leagues, in particular the early Negro National League, was a direct reflection of the influence Foster had for the league.
+He was known as the "father of black baseball."
+He was a good ball player and played alongside Jack Johnson, but his greatest accomplishments were found within the owner's box.
+Foster had a passion for fighting for his players rights and equality within the sport and outside of it.
+Under his stewardship, the Negro Leagues became arguably one of the largest and certainly the most geographically diverse black-owned businesses in the United States.

+Foster not only made a difference within the lives of his players, but for the sport of Baseball.
+The Major Leagues gave him quiet respect.
+Managers would arrive unannounced to Foster's games and take lessons from his teachings, and it was from Foster that the game gained the bunt-and-run.
+The man was a turning point for baseball and especially the Negro Leagues.
+When he passed away in 1930, the Negro Leagues collapsed after he died.
+In 1981, he was finally inducted into the Baseball Hall of Fame.